miyagawa/plack-handbook/05_run_a_static_web_server_with_plack.md

 plackup command, like the perl command itself, accepts flags like `-I` (include path) `-M` (modules to load) and `-e` (the code to eval), so it's easy to load these Plack::App::* applications without even touching a .psgi file!

-There is a couple other Plack::App applications in the Plack distribution but I'll save them for another Advent entry :)
+There is a couple other Plack::App applications in the Plack distribution.